alex-orkuma/cybercog/content/post/using-ansible-to-manage-two-aws-ubuntu-servers.md

 Step 4 — Create SSH Keys with OpenSSH

 The standard OpenSSH suite of tools contains the utility, which is used to generate key pairs.
 Run it on your local computer to generate a 2048-bit RSA key pair, which is fine for most uses.

+{{< highlight bashrc  >}}
+ssh-keygen
+{{< / highlight >}}
+The utility prompts you to select a location for the keys.
+By default, the keys are stored in the ~/.ssh directory with the filenames id_rsa for the private key and id_rsa.pub for the public key.
+Using the default locations allows your SSH client to automatically find your SSH keys when authenticating, so we recommend accepting them by pressing ENTER.